SAP/spartacus-docs/_pages/home/spartacus-faq.md

 ### Will Spartacus work with SAP Commerce Cloud, Context Driven Services?

 Yes.
-Support for contextual journey tracking will be added to Spartacus, scheduled for end of Q2 2019.
+Support for contextual journey tracking will be added to Spartacus, scheduled for Q3 2019.

 ------